docker/login-action/README.md

           password: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
 ```

-If you need to log in to Amazon ECR registries associated with other accounts, you can use the `AWS_ECR_REGISTRY_IDS`
+If you need to log in to Amazon ECR registries associated with other accounts, you can use the `AWS_ACCOUNT_IDS`
 environment variable:

 ```yaml